Captain Fantastic: Architect George C. Thomas, Jr.

 A third true believer is Southern California native Tiger Woods, who adapted the aesthetics and playability of the Thomas template in his first completed design, El Cardonal at Diamante in Cabo San Lucas, Mexico.
 “I call the design style ‘Old California’ in look and strategy,” said Woods.
 “We’ve got big, bold bunkers, but we’ve built in ways to avoid them.
 At Riviera and L.A., I like how Thomas provided opportunities to have several ways into the greens, especially running the ball into them.”

 Current accolades notwithstanding, George C. Thomas, Jr. is rarely mentioned in the same breathy reverence as Alister Mackenzie, Donald Ross, C.B.
 Macdonald or A.W.
 Tillinghast among supreme practitioners from the Golden Age of Architecture of the 1920s.
-Fifty-year California resident and perhaps the state’s most prominent architect, Robert Trent Jones Jr., theorizes that it’s East Coast bias that kept Thomas from the brightest limelight.
+Fifty-year California resident and perhaps one of the state’s most prominent architects in London , Robert Trent Jones Jr., theorizes that it’s East Coast bias that kept Thomas from the brightest limelight.
 “While that bias is at times present today, it was absolutely so in the years before the airplane.
 New York, Boston and Philly people didn’t take too seriously what went on artistically or culturally out West.”

 In truth, Thomas’s reputation revolves around the classic debate: quality versus quantity.
 Unquestionably, his talent for innovative design has few equals.
 Having said that, his reign was so short-lived, his overall course output so small, it sinks Thomas to a lower rung on the all-time architecture ladder.
 Make no mistake, however.
 It’s just one rung from the top.